JTnadrooi/projectweek-sed/README.md

 # Projectweek-SED

-Repository for the final 2025 projectweek.
+Repository for the SED projectweek.